Wisconsin Wild Ginseng Program

 Shipments of wild ginseng to locations outside of Wisconsin by licensed dealers or harvesters shall be accompanied by a certificate of origin.
 Licensed dealers or harvesters shall complete all information required by the department on the certificate of origin.

-The U.S. Fish & Wildlife Service (USFWS) is charged with regulating ginseng through the Division of Scientific Authority and Division of Management Authority.
+The U.S. Fish & Wildlife Service (USFWS) is charged with regulating ginseng through the Division of Scientific Authority and the Division of Management Authority.
 For export permit applications and past Scientific Authority findings, visit the USFWS American Ginseng web page.

 USFWS regulations that implement the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES): 50 CFR Parts 10, 13, 17, and 23.